How to Trade Pennants in Forex (2026 Guide)

 Pattern differentiation identifies the shape of the consolidation phase to distinguish converging pennants from parallel flags.
 Confusion between these two formation types can lead to incorrect profit targets.

 Professional traders in 2026 often use the RSI (Relative Strength Index) to ensure the pennant isn’t “overextended” before the breakout occurs.
 Trend Line provides guidance on drawing accurate trendlines.
-CME Group Technical Analysis Course covers flag vs. pennant differences in institutional trading contexts.
+The flag and pennant patterns reference sets out the shared structure that separates the two shapes.

 💡 KEY INSIGHT: Institutional algorithms often use the pennant’s apex to hide their final accumulation orders, making the period just before the breakout the most critical for monitoring order flow.